 “Sam Adams embarked on this ‘Buy American’ campaign,” Clark says.
 “He implored New England brewers to make a better product so that the colonists could drink local brews and not have to depend on imports from England.”

-The irony is that thanks to Koch, the name of the failed maltster is now synonymous with great craft beer, and the higher-quality suds that Adams once called upon American brewers to produce now bear his name and likeness.
+The irony is that thanks to Koch, the name of the failed maltster is now synonymous with a craft beer, and the higher-quality suds that Adams once called upon American brewers to produce now bear his name and likeness.